 Here are a few tips that will help you get started optimizing your PPC ads for Google Voice Search:

-1. Start by taking a look at your existing search term data.
+1. Start by taking a look at your existing search term data

-2. Launch dedicated question ad campaigns on Google AdWords.
+2. Launch dedicated question ad campaigns on Google AdWords

-As previously mentioned, Google Voice Search queries are typically more conversational than typed queries, most likely because consumers who type queries into the search bar recognize that they are interacting with a machine and are more likely to deliberately use shorter, logical phrasing.
+As previously mentioned, Google Voice Search queries are typically more conversational than typed queries.
+This is most likely because consumers who type queries into the search bar recognize that they are interacting with a machine and deliberately use shorter, logical phrasing.

 Meanwhile, the type of question a search engine user asks can reveal a lot about their degree of intent.
 For instance, “what,” “who,” and “why” based questions indicate interest, but not necessarily a desire to take action.
 Questions that begin with “when” and “where” tend to indicate that a user may be more ready to buy.

 Going forward, you can consider these nuances when developing a list of target question-based keywords for your campaigns.
 If you’re trying to reach consumers who are ready to buy, you use different types of question-based keywords than if you are trying to attract consumers who are in the awareness or consideration phases of the buyer’s journey.
 Target the question-based keywords that make the most sense based on your unique conversion goals.

 3. Consider including the top three question keywords in your PPC campaigns

 While most voice search users are utilizing long-tail keywords in their queries, it’s important to remember that long-tail search queries often have low traffic volume.
 Your business should include the top three question keywords or keyword phrases in your sets to capture more voice queries in your ad campaigns.